robachowyk/FDPinRL-experiments/README.md

-# FDRinRL-experiments
+# FDPinRL-experiments

-False Discovery Rate estimation procedure for Record Linkage
+False Discovery estimation procedure for Record Linkage

 This repository gather experiments from our paper on '[False Discovery estimation in Record Linkage](https://arxiv.org/abs/2503.20627)'.